-The discount rate used to measure the total OPEB liability at June 30, 2020 and 2019 was 6.90 and 7.00 percent, respectively.
+The discount rate used to measure the total OPEB liability at June 30, 2021 and 2020 was 6.90 percent.
 The projection of cash flows used to determine the discount rate assumed that RWA contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected OPEB payments for current active and inactive employees and beneficiaries.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED JUNE 30, 2020 and 2019
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED JUNE 30, 2021 and 2020